 In his day, this was exemplified by crude porno mags and postcards, turning the human body and sex act into a voyeuristic cheap thrill relieved through masturbation.
 Today, Lawrence's description above could apply to just about anything on a website like Pornhub.
 Here, the body's image, especially the female, is turned into a remotely-viewed piece of arousing meat meant solely for a few minutes of solitary pleasure capped by an anti-climatic climax.
 That, and nothing more, and free for all to consume to their heart's content, in private, of course.

-This reductive view of human sexuality takes us from the tender 'We Two Together' to the nihilistic 'Me, Myself, and I.' This turns sex into something solitary and dirty, something viewed vicariously and shamefully from behind a screen.
+This reductive view of human sexuality takes us from the tender 'We Two Together' to the nihilistic trinity of 'Me, Myself, and I.' This turns sex into something solitary and dirty, something viewed vicariously and shamefully from behind a screen.
 This state of affairs allows people to still say something's obscene in public while privately getting off on it.
 And so that mystical sacrament of human sexuality gets reduced by social conditioning to a shabby solo act of voyeuristic self-pleasure, i.e., masturbation.

 And this Lawrence hated with a passion.